Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 </code>
 </pre>

-Then use `resize2fs`.
-Say you want the partition file to have 512mb of space, so the command of `resize2fs` would look something like this:
+<p>Then use `resize2fs`.
+Say you want the partition file to have 512mb of space, so the command of `resize2fs` would look something like this:</p>

 <pre>
 <code>